mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 To keep things simple so we can focus on the mechanics of Go we will create a package that just provides a couple of basic functions.
-The first will return the largest number in a set of numbers.
+The first will return the largest number in a collection of numbers.
-The second will return the average of a set of numbers.
+The second will return the average of a collection of numbers.

 Create the directory `$GOPATH/src/github.com/mvolkmann/statistics`, substituting your repo domain and username.
-Create the files `max.go` and `average.go` in this directory.
+Create the files `maximum.go` and `average.go` in this directory.
 We could define both functions in the same file, but we are using two files to show that a package can be defined by multiple source files.
 Note that both files must begin with the same `package` statement.